jackmn/PaintSplat_Group13/CodingStandards_README.md

   Git
       Branches should be named using camelCase.
         Example: testBranch

+      Git Flow:
+        (1) Go to master branch (git checkout master) (2) Pull the latest changes (git pull)
+        (3) Create new branch (git checkout -b newBranchName) (4) Make your changes
+        (5) Add your changes to your branch (git add .)
+        (6) Commit your changes (git commit -m "meaningful message") (7) push your changes to your branch (git push) If you have finished a feature
+            Repeat steps (1) & (2)
+            (8) Post into the teams chat let people know you are about to perform a pull request (9) Go back to your own branch (git checkout branchName) (10) Rebase off the master branch (git rebase -i master) (11) Go to git hub
+            (12) Send a pull request (should be at the top of the screen) (13) Post a message to the teams letting people know you sent the pull request (14) When the pull request has been fully completed post again to let everyone know. else
+            (8) Get back to work :)

+     If you finish a "coding" session push your changes to your branch (steps 5, 6 & 7)

 This content was taken from https://android.jlelse.eu/java-coding-standards-ee1687a82ec2 for reference if you need more clarification on any of the points.